-Whether you’re riding your own bike or on the back of your partner’s bike, great women’s biker clothing is an absolute necessity.
+Whether you’re riding your own bike or on the back of your partner’s bike, great womens motorcycle gear is an absolute necessity.
 I want to feel safe on a rip up the Sea to Sky Highway!

-As an avid motorcyclist with more than 50,000 touring kilometres behind me, I’ve tried SO MUCH ladies motorcycle gear!
-Through trial and error, I’ve managed to find some great online brands and retailers that I know and trust.
-These items are tried-and-true and have worked in real riding conditions!
+As an avid motorcyclist with more than 50,000 touring kilometres behind me, I’ve tried SO MUCH women’s biker clothing!
+Through trial and error, I’ve managed to find some great motorcycle touring gear from online sellers and retailers that I know and trust.
+This motorcycle gear for women is tried-and-true and has worked in real riding conditions!

 Let’s get started!

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 Thank you for support – it means a lot!

 No time to read it now?
 Pin it for later!